lemberg/obd2-swift-lib/README.md

 Mode | Description
 -----| -----------
 Mode 01(02) | Sensors / Freeze Frame
-Mode 03 | Trouble codes (DTC)
+Mode 03 | Trouble Codes (DTC)
 Mode 04 | Reset Trouble Codes
 Mode 09 | Information

 - [x] Real-time connection with OBD-II
 - [x] ODB2 full described diagnostic sensors list
 - [x] Observer of connection and other metrics
-- [x] Several types of returning & requesing diagnostic response
+- [x] Several types of returning & requesting diagnostic response
 - [x] Logger, which can save your logs into a file and share it

 ## Requirements